j-richey/ounce-of-rust-docs/ounce-of-rust/_sources/design/continuous-integration.rst.txt

 continuous integration system to build and test every commit on a variety of platforms. [#multios]_ This ensures potential problems are found as soon as possible.

+The continuous integration system also enforces additional rules such as requiring the project have fully documented public APIs and contain no unused code.

 A ``.travis.yml`` included in the library's source code repository tells Travis CI how to build and test the code.
 The `Travis CI Tutorial <https://docs.travis-ci.com/user/tutorial/>`_ provides a starting point on how to create the ``.travis.yml`` file.